 “Power and Equality”

-By internationally recognized Shepard Fairey, this mural was erected during CRUSH in 2018.
+Created by the internationally recognized Shepard Fairey, this mural was erected during a mural painting event called CRUSH in 2018.

 Location: 2631 Larimer Street, Denver, CO 80205